 A collection, J.M.
 Coetzee in Context and Theory, co-edited with Robert Eaglestone and Katy Iddiols, was out from Continuum in 2009, and a critical reader looking at postcolonial theorizations of India, that pre-eminent 'post-colonial' nation, The Indian Postcolonial, edited with Rosinka Chaudhuri, appeared in 2011.

 Elleke Boehmer has published five widely acclaimed novels, Screens Against the Sky (1990: shortlisted David Higham Prize); An Immaculate Figure (1993), Bloodlines (2000: shortlisted Sanlam Prize), Nile Baby (Ayebia, 2008), and The Shouting in the Dark, as well as a number of short stories in journals, magazines, and anthologies.
 Sharmilla, and Other Portraits (Jacana, 2010) is her first collection of short stories and was praised for its mix of 'intelligence' and 'engagement' by Andre Brink.

 Elleke Boehmer holds an honorary doctorate from Linnaeus University, Sweden.

 Elleke is the co-convenor with Professor Ankhi Mukherjee of the lively Oxford Postcolonial Seminar.
-Recent speakers include Emily Apter, Pheng Cheah, Hisham Mattar, and Malachi McIntosh.
+Speakers include Emily Apter, Pheng Cheah, Hisham Mattar, Malachi McIntosh, and Robert Young.

 'Exploring the In-Between: Elleke Boehmer, Writer, Critic & Long Distance Friend' by Karina Magdalena Szczurek